-Obtaining verification of unearned income is required for all eligibility determinations.
+Obtaining verification of unearned income is required for all MO HealthNet for the Aged, Blind, and Disabled (MHABD) eligibility determinations.
 The verification obtained must represent the best information available that can be used to project future unearned income.
 Verification of unearned income received during the past 30 days must be obtained if available.
 Verification is to be obtained through the system whenever possible.
-Examples:

-For other unearned income not in the system, verification must be obtained from the appropriate source.
+For other unearned income not in the system, obtain verification from the appropriate source.
 Examples:

 - Dividends may be verified by a statement from the source.